The AR-15 is one of the most popular and talked-about semi-auto rifles, but not many people know that it was originally derived from the AR-10.

 This design resulted in a small arm that was over one-pound lighter than other infantry rifles of the day, and significantly easier to control in automatic fire.

 The AR-10 is air-cooled, gas-operated, and fires the NATO standardized 7.62x51mm cartridge in a 20-round detachable box magazine.

 While the original AR-10 was built in relatively small numbers over its production run, it was hugely influential in the development of the AR-15.

 The AR-10 was originally designed for use by the paratroopers in the U.S. military, so it is supposed to be light and effective for survival.
 Let’s now take a detailed look at the AR-10’s design and what features it offers.

 Below are the main features and design aspects:

 In the AR-10, the gas travels from a port near the middle of the barrel through a steel tube back into the receiver.

 Next, it enters a chamber between the rear of the bolt and the inside of the bolt carrier.
 After pushing the bolt carrier to the rear, the excess gas vents through holes in its side.

 The main advantages of this design are improved accuracy from the bolt carrier movement and the lightness of the gun.

-The rifle is also kept on target after being fired.
-The simplified construction and weight saving design of the gas system, bolt carrier, and bolt-locking were ahead of its time when originally designed..
+The rifle also stays on target after being fired.
+The simplified construction and weight-saving design of the gas system, bolt carrier, and bolt-locking were ahead of its time when originally designed..